7530 Olympic View Drive Unit 105 Edmonds, WA 98026

 Why was your bookstore founded/what role does it play in the community?

 I started my bookstore in 2015 as a used bookshop.
 It quickly rebranded into new and used, and when I moved in 2018, it became a genre-specific shop.
-Last year, during the shutdown in Washington State, I rebranded further into a feminist activist genre bookstore.
+In 2020, during the shutdown in Washington State, I rebranded further into a feminist activist genre bookstore.

 Which champion/warrior/wildcat (real or mythological) does your bookstore channel most?